jason-nordheim/pathfinder/README.md

 # Pathfinder

 This project implements Dijkstra's Pathfinding Algorithm to find the best path between 2 nodes in a Graph.
-For simplicity sake, this Graph is represented as a grid.
+For simplicity, this Graph is represented as a grid.

 You can find a live demo of the site [here](https://find-best-path.web.app/)

 ## Skills/Knowledge demonstrated in this project:

+- Web Fundamentals
+  - HTML/CSS
+    - Flex box
+    - CSS Grid
+  - JavaScript/TypeScript
+    - Classes (Object-Oriented Design)
+    - Types
 - React (TypeScript)
-  - use of hooks
+  - Native Hooks
-  - functional components
+  - Functional components
-  - props
+  - Props
 - Unit testing using `vitest`
-- JavaScript bundling using `vite`
+- Module bundling using `vite`
 - Linting using `eslint`
 - Deployment with Github Actions (to `firebase`)
 - Understanding of data structures